 - Exposing genitals or inducing another to expose their own genitals without Affirmative Consent;

-- Exposing another individual to a sexually transmitted infections without the other’s knowledge;
+- Exposing another individual to a sexually transmitted infection without the other’s knowledge;

 - Causing incapacitation of another individual through alcohol, drugs, or any other means, for the purpose of compromising that individual’s ability to consent to sexual activity; or